Min1600/E-Commerce-Data/README.md

 * Once data is cleaned, export the data into a different csv file keeping the raw uncleaned data file unchanged.
 The new cleaned file is used for analysis.

 * Import newly cleaned data into Jupyter Notebook for analysis and rough data visualisations using Python and libraries such as Pandas, Numpy and Matplotlib.
+[Kaggle page with full analysis](https://www.kaggle.com/code/aminhassan1600/brazilian-olist-e-commerce-analysis)

 * Created tables with refined data that are then exportedinto excel files to be used in PowerBI for final data visualisations.